Life And Teachings of the Masters of the Far East

 Theosophy and Krishnamurti: Harmonies and Tensions

 The leading questions of this presentation are: How do Theosophy and Krishnamurti perceive each other?
 How are their teachings related?
 Based on primary sources and notes from discussions, I will present a wide spectrum of possible answers as a contribution to an ongoing discussion.
-CONTENT Introduction Theosophical Perceptions on Krishnamurti Perceptions of World Teacher Project … Continue reading “Theosophy and Krishnamurti: Harmonies and Tensions”
+CONTENT Introduction Theosophical Perceptions on Krishnamurti Perceptions of World Teacher … Continue reading “Theosophy and Krishnamurti: Harmonies and Tensions”

 Two Theosophical Views on Krishnamurti: One Sympathetic, One Critical

-[Article in pdf] CONTENTS Introduction Context of Discovery Analysis I: The Sympathetic Theosophical View Analysis II: The Critical Theosophical View The Sympathetic and Critical Views Interpreting Each Other First strategy Second Strategy Specific Questions and Answers What was K’s experience of Benediction?
-Was K enlightened or not?
-What is true and what is false in … Continue reading “Two Theosophical Views on Krishnamurti: One Sympathetic, One Critical”
+CONTENTS [Article in pdf] Introduction Context of Discovery Analysis I: The Sympathetic Theosophical View Analysis II: The Critical Theosophical View The Sympathetic and Critical Views Interpreting Each Other First strategy Second Strategy Specific Questions and Answers What was K’s … Continue reading “Two Theosophical Views on Krishnamurti: One Sympathetic, One Critical”

 The West Turns Eastward